 v) Other detailed information regarding the examination will be given in an Information Handout, which will be made available for the candidates to download along with the call letter for examination from the RBI’s website.

-vi) Roll No. of the candidates successful in preliminary online examination will be made available on RBI’s website in February/March 2020.
-The Roll No. of candidates successful in main online examination will be made available on RBI’s website and a brief notice thereof will be published on the Bank’s website in March/April 2020.
+vi) Roll Number of the candidates successful in preliminary online examination will be made available on RBI website in April 2022.
+The Roll Number of candidates successful in main online examination will be made available on RBI website in May/June 2022.
 The successful candidates from the main on-line examination will be intimated on Bank’s website for submission of requisite documents to the Regional Office, within a period of fifteen days and no email/ sms in this regard will be sent to them.

 vii) Only such number of candidates will be called for Language Proficiency Test who stand sufficiently high in merit based on the aggregate marks of the main on-line examination, Such merit will be decided by the Bank in relation to the number of notified vacancies to be filled in.

 viii) LPT is mandatory.
 No exemption of any sort will be given to any candidate from appearing in LPT, which will be conducted at respective Offices of the Bank.
 Final Selection will depend, on the performance in online test, qualifying in LPT, Medical fitness, verification of certificates, Biometric Data, etc. to the Bank’s satisfaction.
 Decision of the Bank in this regard, shall be final.
 Biometric verification and LPT are qualifying in nature and the final selection will only be based on performance in main on-line examination.

 ix) Appointment of selected candidate will be subject his/her being declared medically fit as per the rules of the Bank.